 "Our experience at Stockbridge has been awesome.
-Melissa Ivey is a wonderful agent - very kind and knowledgeable of her inventory and community.
+They have a wonderful agent - very kind and knowledgeable of her inventory and community.
 The features of both the homes and community has exceeded our expectations." - Christopher and Teresa B.

 "When I saw the value Hearndon was putting in these homes, I couldn't wait to buy one.
 I just burst out in tears when I closed and moved into the home of my dreams." - Conchita H.

 "As first time home buyers, we quickly learned that Hearndon built a super house with so many upgrades as standard and so much service after the sale — we are just so happy with everything." - Lewis & Susanna